The Weblog

 Recipes

 Please, share your recipes with us on the Recipes tab.
 We’d all love to know how you use your Stones River Market products, so we can try it too!
-If you have created a dish and want to share with everyone, please send it to me.
+The recipe this week was shared to me by Tami with White City Produce and Greenhouse.
+It uses apples and sweet potatoes from the Market. it comes from the Food Network and Guy Fieri (http://www.foodnetwork.com/recipes/guy-fieri/whiskey-glazed-sweet-potatoes-recipe.html)

 Ingredients